Measuring locally

 note: Starting Stress

-Under flow you see that we are just calling stress-ng -c 1 -t 5, which will stress our CPU for 5 seconds on one core.
+Under flow you see that we are just calling stress-ng -c 1 -t 5,

 cd PATH_TO_GREEN_METRICS_TOOL